Feasibility & Technical Assistance Grant

 I. Intent to Apply

-requirements for the Cultural Facilities Fund as defined
+- Review the eligibility requirements for the Cultural Facilities Fund as defined by the statute.

-an organizational profile to be able to access the online
+- Log in or create an organizational profile to be able to access the Intent to Apply and online application.

 II.
 Final Application